Bender-Knuth involutions on linear extensions of posets: Relations in BK P

 \begin{example} On the $4$-element posets, there is only one eligible cactus relation: $(t_1 q_{34})^2=1$.
 The only $4$-element connected posets for which this relation fails are the followings:

 For a counterexample with $5$ elements, the following poset exhibits an interesting property that all eligible cactus relations fail in its BK group:

 \end{example}

 The fact that cactus relations do not hold in general on all linear extensions of all posets presents a major deviation from the original BK group $\mathcal{BK}$ on semi-standard Young tableaux, a subset of which--namely the standard Young tableaux--corresponds to linear extensions of Ferrers posets.
-It remains of interest to examine for which posets $P$ do the cactus relations hold in $\bkp$, i.e., when there is an action of the cactus group $\mathcal{C}_{|P|}$ on $\linext(P)$.
+It remains of interest to examine when the cactus relations hold in $\bkp$, i.e., when there is a natural action of the cactus group $\mathcal{C}_{|P|}$ on $\linext(P)$.
+We have already encountered one family of posets for which this holds true.